Network (Internal & External) Testing

 - What is a pen test?

-A penetration test is a form of ethical cyber security assessment designed to identify and safely exploit vulnerabilities affecting computer networks, systems, applications and websites so that any weaknesses discovered can be addressed in order to mitigate the risk of suffering a malicious attack.
+A penetration testing service (or pentest) is a form of ethical cyber security assessment designed to identify and safely exploit vulnerabilities affecting computer networks, systems, applications and websites so that any weaknesses discovered can be addressed in order to mitigate the risk of suffering a malicious attack.

 - What's the difference between a pen test and vulnerability scan?

+In some regions, the terms are used interchangeably, or combined into a single offering as VAPT, but it there are important distinctions between the two services.
 While a vulnerability scan uses only automated tools to search for known vulnerabilities, a penetration test is a more in-depth assessment.
-Pentesting utilises a combination of machine and human-driven approaches to identify hidden weaknesses.
+Pen testing utilises a combination of machine and human-driven or even physical approaches to identify hidden weaknesses.

 - Who performs a penetration test?